 Small Companies benefit from Picture PR

-The smaller or less known a company is, the more important is accentuated image material.
+The smaller and more unknown a company or organization is, the more important is accentuated visual material.
 Let the photographer of your choice advise you on this.
-In social media marketing, it helps if you announce an internal ideas competition.
-It will certainly provide you with surprising and offbeat motifs.
+Together with the photographer, develop a consistent visual language that fits your corporate design and corporate identity.
+In social media marketing, it helps if you call an internal creative contest: ” Shoot something you think will illustrate us.”
+You’re sure to see surprising and quirky subjects.

 The Power of the Editorial Staff